botre/anki-decks/src/geometry.md

 The external angle of the opposite angle.

+## Scalene triangle

+A triangle with no equal sides.

 ## Isosceles triangle

 In an isosceles triangle, two of the side lengths are equal.